BIGJRA/BIGJRA.github.io/rejuv.md

     -   Bullet Punch

-This team together relies heavily on the presence of Pelipper’s rain - if you can switch it to sun, their strategy will suffer.
+This team together relies heavily on the presence of Pelipper's rain - if you can switch it to sun, their strategy will suffer.
 A combination of Rock Slide, Blizzard, and Discharge can take out most of their team, but honestly, their team is so slow you should be fine here once you get